 This permit does not regulate pretreatment requirements for facilities discharging to an accepting permitted wastewater treatment facility.
 If applicable, the receiving entity (the publicly owned treatment works - POTW) is to ensure compliance with any effluent limitation guidelines for pretreatment listed in 40 CFR Subchapter N per 10 CSR 20-6.100.
-Pretreatment regulations per 644.016 RSMo are limitations on the introduction of pollutants or water contaminants into publicly owned treatment works or facilities. ✓ Not applicable, this facility does not discharge wastewater of any kind to a POTW.
+Pretreatment regulations per 644.016 RSMo are limitations on the introduction of pollutants or water contaminants into publicly owned treatment works or facilities.

+✓ Not applicable, this facility does not discharge industrial wastewater to a POTW.
+Domestic wastewater is not subject to pretreatment requirements.